 Chapter 14

-Left All by Ourselves
+Left All By Ourselves

 “We two old people,” approaching but not quite fifty, celebrated their silver wedding anniversary in July 1943.
-The years had not left them totally unmarked: they had grown stouter, their hair was turning greyer, and both now wore glasses, though Mathilda seldom let herself be photographed with them on.
+The years had not left them totally unmarked: they had grown stouter, their hair was turning grayer, and both now wore glasses, though Mathilda seldom let herself be photographed with them on.
 (In photos, when not taken by surprise, the elder Ehrlichs almost always struck formal Old World poses—standing very straight, hands folded, a pleasant but moderately restrained smile on each face.)

 Joseph was fortunate to have fairly sedentary work where he could set his own pace and his own hours.
 He had developed arthritic back problems in the 1930s, and had to have George oil the fur shop machines when he could no longer get down and reach under them himself.
 Later on he would need to wear a corsetlike steel back brace.
-Diabetes was diagnosed in the 1940s, and every morning Mathilda would take insulin from the refrigerator, load a syringe, and give Joseph his shot.
+Diabetes was diagnosed in the 1940s; every morning Mathilda would take insulin from the refrigerator, load a syringe, and give Joseph his shot.
 (He always spoke very respectfully of Banting and Best, the discoverers of insulin.)
 And Joseph’s hands began to tremble slightly, just enough to make it difficult for him to write.
-This seemed to be another one of those inevitable, unavoidable things associated with aging, and in this case another good excuse to leave all the letterwriting to Mathilda.
+This seemed to be another one of those inevitable, unavoidable things associated with aging, and in this case was another good excuse to leave all the correspondence to Mathilda.

 Then, abruptly, the letters stopped coming.